jkhan2211/DiseaseFeatureClassifiers/README.md

 ## ⚠️ Risks & Uncertainty

 **Accuracy of Prognosis:**
 The reliability of predictions must be evaluated to ensure their correctness.
+In healthcare, incorrect predictions, such as false negatives and positives, could lead to inappropriate patient management and harm.

 **Data Quality:**
-Inaccurate or incomplete data can lead to flawed predictions, impacting overall outcomes.
+Inaccurate or incomplete data can lead to flawed predictions, impacting overall outcomes.To mitigate this risk, we will implement rigorous data validation processes and conduct regular audits to ensure data integrity.

 **Model Bias:**
 Bias present in the data may skew results, necessitating thorough examination and adjustment.
+We will regularly review our model for biases and make necessary adjustments to ensure equitable treatment across diverse patient populations.

+**Clinical Risk:**
+It is crucial to assess the potential clinical risks associated with false predictions.
+A comprehensive evaluation of the impact on patient safety will be conducted as part of our testing process.

+**Regulatory and Ethical Constraints:**
+Compliance with regulatory and ethical standards is essential.
+This includes ensuring explainability and auditability of the model’s decisions, as well as safeguarding patient data privacy.

+**Scope Definition:**
+This project is designed as a support tool rather than an autonomous diagnostic system.
+Clarifying its scope will help manage expectations in clinical settings.

+---

+## 📊 Monitoring and Mitigation Plan

+To manage these identified risks effectively, we will focus on:

+**Data Quality Checks:**
+Implement routine checks on data inputs to identify and address any inaccuracies promptly.

+**Collaborative Feedback:**
+Establish informal channels with healthcare professionals for ongoing feedback, facilitating minor adjustments based on practical insights.

+**Basic User Guidelines:**
+Provide simplified guidelines that outline best practices and limitations of the tool for users without extensive training requirements.

+**Feedback Loop for Incidents:**
+Create a straightforward feedback process to report issues as they arise, allowing for quick responses without complex protocols.

 ---

 ## 📦 Demo